-In Jupiter, a second residence hall opened in Fall 2001, the dining hall was expanded and two new buildings, the Hibel Museum of Art and Edna Hibel Fine Arts building were completed in Summer 2002.
+A second residence hall opened in Fall 2001, the dining hall was expanded and two new buildings, the Hibel Museum of Art and Edna Hibel Fine Arts building were completed in Summer 2002.
 In the summer of 2004, the Education Classroom building and the 20,000-square-foot Library opened.
-The previous library site was renovated and became The Burrow, the campus union.
-The Burrow houses Student Government offices and various student activity equipment, along with the Bookstore and University Police headquarters.
+The previous library site was renovated as the campus union, The Burrow.
+It houses Student Government offices and student activitues, along with the University Police headquarters.

-Students and faculty on the Jupiter campus will be moving into two highly sophisticated laboratory facilities that were originally built for Scripps Florida and the Max Planck Florida Institute.
-These buildings have been renovated and will host a major new FAU neuroscience institute beginning in January 2013.
+Those two highly sophisticated laboratory facilities have been renovated in order to host a major new FAU neuroscience institute.
 This continues the development of the Jupiter campus as a flourishing center of biomedical research and education.

-The Northern Campuses of FAU continue to be an integral part of higher education in northern Palm Beach, Martin, St. Lucie, Indian River and Okeechobee counties.
+As FAU Jupiter moves forward, the campus will maintain its service to a diverse population of FTICs, commuter students and senior learners.
+Existing programs will be strengthened, and new programs will take advantage of the campus’s unique partnerships.
+FAU Jupiter continues to be an integral part of higher education in northern Palm Beach, Martin, St. Lucie, Indian River and Okeechobee counties.